web-infra-dev/rsbuild/packages/document/docs/en/config/performance/transformLodash.md

 ### Example

-This option is enabled by default, and Builder will automatically redirects the code references of `lodash` to sub-paths.
+This option is enabled by default, and Rsbuild will automatically redirects the code references of `lodash` to sub-paths.

 For example: